-Jonas recently joined the faculty at Spurgeon’s College as Programme Manager of the MA in Digital Theology and Tutor in Theology.
+Jonas is Director of Postgraduate Studies Programme and Tutor in Theology.
 His primary research interest is in the nexus between Christian faith and digital culture.
 He has published on a range of topics within this field relating to ethics, missiology, post-secularity, liturgy, and ecclesial practices.
-This interest in digital theology began during a postdoc at the Centre for Theology and Public Issues, University of Edinburgh, and developed during his time at Durham University and the Centre for Digital Theology (formerly CODEC).
+This interest in digital theology began during a postdoc at the Centre for Theology and Public Issues, University of Edinburgh, and developed during his time at Durham University and the Centre for Digital Theology.

-Jonas convenes the Global Network for Digital Theology, which brings together scholars across a range of disciplines to collaborate and further this emerging field of study.
-He is also an Honorary Fellow at the Department of Theology and Religion, Durham University and serves as a member of the Lausanne Movement’s Theology Working Group Network.
+Jonas chairs the Global Network for Digital Theology, which brings together scholars across a range of disciplines to collaborate and further this emerging field of study.
+He is also an Honorary Fellow at the Department of Theology and Religion, Durham University and serves as a member of the Lausanne Movement’s Theology Working Group.

 Christian Modernism in an Age of Totalitarianism: T. S. Eliot, Karl Mannheim and the Moot, London: Bloomsbury, 2019.

 With Peter Philips (eds.), Missio Dei in a Digital Age, London: SCM Press, 2020.

 With Tomi Suovuo, and Erkki Sutinen, ‘A Hands-on On-line Course on Co-design for Digital Theology’, in T. Bastiaens (Ed.), Proceedings of Innovate Learning Summit 2021, Online, United States: Association for the Advancement of Computing in Education (AACE).

 With Alexander Chow, ‘Two or Three Gathered Online: Asian and European Responses to COVID-19 and the Digital Church’, in Studies in World Christianity, 26.3, 2020.